 The 2-hour track follows, you guessed it, the Kowai River!
 Featuring an incredible amount of birds, a coastal lagoon, and a huge beach spit, this walk is a great way to spend a relaxing afternoon.

 Locations: Besides the Kowai River Bridge, Leithfield, approximately 91km (56.5 miles) from Hanmer Springs.

-10. Be amazed by the Cathedral Cliffs
+18. Be Amazed by the Cathedral Cliffs